Developer’s perspective: how I travel and work remote

-Working remotely is becoming more and more popular the last days.
-The perspective of working in any place in the world seems really promising.
-I’d like to share my experience as remotely working software developer and highlight some certain points of working in remote mode.
+Working remote is becoming more and more popular in the last few days.
+The perspective of working in any place in the world seems promising.
+I’d like to share my experience as a remote working software developer and highlight some specific working points in remote mode.

-There are many imaginations of how does the remote work look like.
-I’ll try to briefly describe my daily schedule and highlight main parts of working remotely.
+There are many imaginations of how does the remote work looks like.
+I’ll try to briefly describe my daily schedule and highlight the main parts of working remotely.

-In the morning I’m trying to wake up pretty early, between 5am and 7am.
-I need some time to get more awake and prepare some breakfast which will empower me for the beginning of the day.
-After breakfast I’m starting to work on the morning tasks.
-At this point I’m usually working at home just to start the job pretty early without any distractions.
-I try to work 3-4 hours with small breaks included, just to finish half of my assignments by midday.
+I try to wake up pretty early, between 5 am and 7 am.
+I need some time to get more awake and prepare some breakfast which will empower me for the day.
+After breakfast, I start to work on the morning tasks.
+At this point, I’m usually working at home just to create the job pretty early without any distractions.
+I work 3-4 hours with small breaks included, just to finish half of my assignments by midday.

-After the first part of my work is done I’m taking a necessary break just to let my mind rest a bit from all the data I’ve processed.
-I’m trying to go out, move a bit by running in the park, working out or going surfing by the ocean in better days (sounds good right? :)).
+After the first part of my work is done, I’m taking a necessary break just to let my mind rest a bit from all the data I’ve processed.
+After that, I’m trying to move a bit by running in the park, working out, or surfing by the ocean on better days (sounds good, right? :)).

-This break is necessary due to the fact that the mind should rest until it’s still working efficiently.
-I’m certainly using the possibility of going out during the day to get some sun, fresh air and recharge batteries by physical activity.
-Later on I’m eating some lunch and getting ready to start the second part of the daily tasks.
+This break is necessary because the mind should rest until it’s still working efficiently.
+I’m certainly using the possibility of going out during the day to get some fresh sun air and recharge batteries by physical activity.
+Later on, I’m eating lunch and getting ready to start the second part of the daily tasks.

-In the afternoon I’m trying to work in 1-2 hour intervals to finish the planned work.
-This time I’m usually looking for some outside spot like a cafeteria, park, beach bar or library, where I could move my “office”.
-In the second part of the day I also need to cut myself off from the outside world and that is why I’m using my headphones to play some music which helps me to focus and reduces distractions.
+I’m trying to work in 1-2 hour intervals to finish the planned work in the afternoon.
+This time I’m usually looking for some outside spot like a cafeteria, park, beach bar, or library, where I could move my “office.”
+In the second part of the day, I also need to cut myself off from the outside world, and that is why I’m using my headphones to play some music which helps me focus and reduces distractions.

-In the evening after I’m done, I either rest at home or go out with friends.
-This part of the day is strongly individual 🙂
+In the evening, after I’m done, I either rest at home or go out with friends.
+This part of the day is intensely individual.

-My day does not look like this every time, however, this is so far the optimal daily schedule of mine.
+My day does not look like this every time.
+However, this is so far my optimal daily schedule of mine.

 Living abroad and traveling

-You already know more less about the working part of the week, now let’s jump into the weekend and holidays and see what are the opportunities for remote worker to travel.
+You already know less about the working part of the week, now let’s jump into the weekend and holidays and see the opportunities for remote workers to travel.

-Living abroad gives me the chance to visit many places around during the weekends.
-Moreover, there’s a possibility to change your location every 3 weeks, 2 weeks, 1 week and in most extreme cases every day.
+Living abroad gives me the chance to visit many places during the weekends.
+Moreover, there’s a possibility to change your location every 3 weeks, 2 weeks, 1 week, and in most extreme cases, every day.
 Just find what suits you best!

-The thing I really recommend is working while travelling.
-It feels super productive, and after you’re done and you reach your final destination, it feels like instant holiday as a reward for what you’ve done on the way.
+The thing I really recommend is working while traveling.
+It feels super productive, and after you’re done, and you reach your final destination, it feels like an instant holiday as a reward for what you’ve done on the way.